Sprint

 The four moments of a sprint

-4. Retrospective — inspect the process and decide what to change.
-Use our free retro template generator.
+4. Retrospective: inspect the process and decide what to change.
+Use our free retro format picker.

 How long should a sprint be?